chao-ji/reddit/README.md

 Below are the highlights of some of the interesting and non-trivial findings:

-1. rMensRights and rFeminism specific words.
+1. Wordcloud of words over-represented in rMensRights and rFeminism:
   A. rMR specific words:
-    a. law and legal
+    a. law and legal,
-    b. sex
+    b. sex,
-    c. family and marriage
+    c. family and marriage,
-    d. curse words
+    d. curse words,
   B. rFem specific words:
-    a. objectification
+    a. objectification,
-    b. dressing and body parts
+    b. dressing and body parts,
-    c. online discussion on reddit
+    c. online discussion on reddit,
-    d. sex
+    d. sex,
     e. terminologies of ideologies

 <img src="https://github.com/chao-ji/reddit/blob/master/wordcloud1.png" width="600">
 <img src="https://github.com/chao-ji/reddit/blob/master/wordcloud2.png" width="600">
 2. Semantic "map" of users from rMensRights and rFeminism